-What to look for in a monitor/data logger system
+What to look for

 - Flexible communication methods – Do you need a standard Ethernet connection, WiFi or cellular connection to communicate your data and send alarms?
 Systems today offer comprehensive capabilities but are easy to install without getting IT people involved.
 You should be able to simply plug the device into a live internet connection (via an Ethernet jack, WiFi or cellular service), and it starts working.